Crash in rural North Yorkshire - road reopens

 UPDATED: The road has now reopened.

-The A168 is currently closed at Thornton Le Beans both ways near Thirsk with heavy traffic due to an accident between Thornton Le Beans and Thornton Le Moor.
+The A168 was closed at Thornton Le Beans both ways near Thirsk with heavy traffic due to an accident between Thornton Le Beans and Thornton Le Moor this morning (January 18).

+READ MORE: Mystery surrounds closure of popular York fish and chip shop

 Drivers are being asked to avoid the area if at all possible.